adrianlshaw/adrianlshaw.github.com/_posts/2019-7-26-On-Supply-Chain-Security.md

->Reminder: these are all personal opinions and are not affiliated with any employer
+_Reminder: these are all personal opinions and are not affiliated with any employer_

 Supply chain security has been a long standing problem within the computer industry.
 And hardware companies have always cared.
 Not only do they want to make sure that customers receive [the genuine article](https://www.pcworld.com/article/262325/your_pc_may_come_with_malware_pre_installed.html), but they also want to make sure that their parts don’t appear in competitor products.

 It’s never been a sexy enough topic to reach high enough to the desks of CEOs.
 What it really needed was a big exciting cover story like the [Supermicro BMC](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies
 ) article from Bloomberg.
 It’s all the rage.
-Now many who need to talk about supply chain security are now talking about it.
+Many who need to talk about supply chain security are now talking about it.
 Whether you believe the story was true or not is simply irrelevant - it’s something everybody in this industry should be concerned about.

 ### The challenge